A. System Identification (Week 1)

 Connect the manual switch to the Sine wave signal input.
 This signal will provide a sinusoidal signal of fixed amplitude and fixed frequency.

 Open the Sine wave signal command block and make sure that the Amplitude is 3 and Phase is 0 rad.
-Enter the first modal frequency determined from Q2 of the calculations in rad/sec.
+Enter the first modal frequency determined from Eq.
+1.26 in rad/sec.

-Tune the frequency value by increasing or decreasing in steps of 1 rad/sec until the first mode shape is clearly visible.
+Tune the frequency value by increasing or decreasing in steps of 1 rad/sec until the first mode shape is clearly visible (do this while the simulation is running).

 Observe the corresponding mode in the link and note down the number of nodes and their locations with respect to length of the link.

-Repeat steps 6 to 10 for the second modal frequency also identified from Q2 of the calculations.
+Repeat steps 6 to 10 for the second modal frequency determined from Eq.
+1.26.
+Save the results for this as well (second modal frequency).

 Record the number of nodes and their locations for each mode.
-Determine the locations as a ratio of the link length and compare them with the values obtained from the mode shape plots.
+Determine the locations as a ratio of the link length and compare them with the values between the theoretical and experimental mode shape plots.

 Plot of the measured angular deflection of the link vs. time with the chosen peaks marked for each dataset, i.e., three plots corresponding to three perturbation locations.
 Plot as three subplots in one figure.